Approved 4/14/06; Revised 9/20/19

 - Use of the title "Emeritus" or "Emerita," Truckee Meadows Community College.

-- Once affirmed by the Board of Regents, the Emeritus/Emerita is recognized at the annual TMCC awards ceremony.
+- After Board of Regents approval, the Emeritus/Emerita is recognized at the annual TMCC awards ceremony.

-- TMCC email account and TMCC Professionals list.
+- TMCC email account and access to appropriate TMCC list serves.

 - Grant-in-aid for Emeriti faculty and professional staff, their spouse or domestic partner, and their financially-dependent children (NSHE Title 4, Chapter 3, Sections 10 & 11).